CrimeIsDown/trunk-transcribe/README.md

     ```
     An example upload script that can be used is available at [transcribe.sh](./transcribe.sh).
 Make sure to put that in the same location as the config.

+    Additionally, make sure the systems are configured with a `talkgroupsFile`/`channelFile` and `unitTagsFile` so that the metadata sent to trunk-transcribe is complete with talkgroup/channel and unit names.
+You will be able to search on this metadata.

 You can access a basic search page showing the calls at http://localhost:7700 (when prompted for an API key, enter the value of MEILI_MASTER_KEY in your .env).
 A custom search interface can also be built using the [Meilisearch API](https://docs.meilisearch.com/learn/getting_started/quick_start.html) and/or [InstantSearch.js](https://github.com/meilisearch/instant-meilisearch).
+This software may come with a customized search interface at a later date.

+There are numerous `docker-compose.*.yml` files in this repo for various configurations of the different components.
+Add `COMPOSE_FILE=` to your `.env` with the value being a list of docker-compose configurations separated by `:`, see `.env.example` for some common ones.

 ### Running workers on Windows